 Image Description: A grainy black background with an off-white circular phenakistoscope (pinwheel) disc in the centre.
 On the pinwheel disc, small circular gearwheels/film-like reels are placed along the radius, like spokes of a wheel.
 The gearwheels/reels are connected to each another (in a way that one gearwheel moves only when the other moves).
 Along the centre of the pinwheel disc is a vertical strip of a rainbow colour spectrum.
 A camera lens is placed at the centre of this strip, and instead of the lens iris, we see the iris of an eye.
 The words ‘We Make Film’ (in yellow) are placed along the curved top of the pinwheel disc, and the following film credits are written horizontally below:

 Content Collaborators: Anuja Sankhe, Debopriya Ghosh & Mijo Jose

-At a time when anyone with a digital video device can make a film, and the internet is a free platform to showcase diverse stories, anyone who wants to make a film should be able to make one.
-But even though India is a signatory to the United Nations Convention on the Rights of Persons with Disabilities, which guarantees the right to creative and artistic expression, it has done little to support its disabled citizens as creative contributors to society.
+Synopsis: At a time when anyone with a digital video device can make a film, anyone who wants to make a film should be able to make one.

-We’re now looking all set to start the edit, and are building strategies to develop post-production funds.
-Contact the director to back this unique film today, and help share the filmmakers’ unique stories to the world.
-Share this project with your family and friends, Like the film on Facebook, Follow it on Twitter and Instagram to stay up to date with posts, GIFs, videos and memes that’ll run alongside the project.
+Contact the director to back the post-production of this film today, and help share the Deaf/disabled filmmakers’ stories with the world.
+Share this project with your family and friends, Like the film on Facebook, Follow it on Twitter and Instagram to stay up to date with updates on the film and research project.